 Everybody's getting blown away.

-The water pouring out of the overflowing gutters
+The water pouring out from the overflowing gutters

 parades down the center of our streets